alire-project/alire/doc/catalog-format-spec.md

 libfoo = "^1.2"
 ```

-## General Information
+## Release Information

+This section describes the actual properties that must or can appear in a
-Unless specified, all the entries must be static, i.e. they cannot depend on
+manifest file to describe a release.
+Unless specified, all the entries must be
-the context.
+static, i.e. they cannot depend on the context.

-The `general` entry must contain an object.
-It contains itself the following
-entries:
+ - `name`: mandatory string.
+The name of the crate this release belongs to.
+Use
+   `alr help identifiers` to see the rules such names must follow.

+ - `version`: mandatory string.
+The semantic version of the release.

  - `description`: mandatory string.
 One-line description about the package.
 For
    instance: